gazebosim/sdf_tutorials/specify_pose/proposal.md

 * `rpy_degrees` - A 3-tuple representing Roll-Pitch-Yaw in degrees, which maps
 to a rotation as specified here.
     * This should be used when the rotation should generally be human-readable.
+* `rpy_radians` - Same as `rpy_degrees`, but with radians as the units for each angel.
+This is provided for legacy purposes and ease of conversion.
+    * It is not suggested to use this for a text-storage format.
+    * Same precision as suggested below for quaternions: Use 17 digits of precision, and consider separating each value on a new line.
 * `q_wxyz` - Quaternion as a 4-tuple, represented as  `(w, x, y, z)`, where `w` is the real component.
 This should generally be used when the rotation should be machine-generated (e.g. calibration artifacts).
-    * It is encouraged to use 16 digits of precision when possible.
+    * It is encouraged to use 17 digits of precision when possible (C++'s default from `std::numeric_limits<double>::max_digits10`).
-        * In Python, this can be done with f-strings using `{value:.16g}`.
+        * In Python, this can be done with using the format specifier `{value:.17g}` (for a 64-bit float stored in `value`).
     * Consider separating long values on new lines.
-    * It is encouraged to prefer upper half-sphere quaternions (`w >= 0`). \
+    * It is encouraged to prefer upper half-sphere quaternions (`w >= 0`).
-    **TODO(eric)**: Is this right?
-Should confirm.
-* `rpy_radians` - Same as `rpy_degrees`, but with radians as the units for each angel.
-This is provided merely for legacy purposes and ease of conversion.
-    * It is not suggested to use this for a text-storage format.
-    * Same as for quaternions: Use 16 digits of precision, consider separating each value on a new line.

 Examples: